konscodes/client-code/docs/XML_MIGRATION_GUIDE.md

 - **XML Parser Arrays**: Always handle arrays in XML parser output - single values may be returned as arrays
 - **Tax Rate**: Default is 8.5, but can be set to 0 if needed (update in migration script)
 - **Verification**: Always run comparison scripts after migration to catch missing data
+- **Client createdAt**: **CRITICAL** - Always use `ClientAddTime` from `tblMain` for `createdAt`, NOT `ContactAddTime` from `tblContacts`.
+This was corrected in December 2025 after discovering incorrect timestamps in production data.

+## Migration History & Corrections

+### December 2025 - createdAt Timestamp Correction

+**Issue Discovered**: Initial migration used `ContactAddTime` from `tblContacts` instead of `ClientAddTime` from `tblMain`, causing incorrect creation dates for many clients.

+**Impact**:
+- 316 out of 317 clients had incorrect `createdAt` timestamps
+- Many clients showed migration date (2025-11-28) instead of original creation dates
+- Some clients showed contact addition dates instead of client creation dates

+**Correction Applied**:
+- Updated migration script to use `ClientAddTime` from `tblMain` as primary source
+- Fallback to `ContactAddTime` only if `ClientAddTime` is missing
+- Updated all existing client records in production database with correct timestamps from XML backup

+**Lesson Learned**: Always verify timestamps match source data after migration.
+The `ClientAddTime` field in `tblMain` represents the actual client creation date, while `ContactAddTime` represents when a contact person was added (which may be much later).